espressif/esp-idf/docs/en/api-guides/wifi.rst

        The recommendations above are only for avoiding side-effects and can be ignored when there are good reasons.

    * - Have Wi-Fi connection
      - When the Wi-Fi connection is already set up, and the sequence is controlled by the application, the latter may impact the sequence control of the Wi-Fi connection as a whole.
-So, the ``en_sys_seq`` need to be true, otherwise ``ESP_ERR_WIFI_ARG`` is returned.
+So, the ``en_sys_seq`` need to be true, otherwise ``ESP_ERR_INVALID_ARG`` is returned.

        The MAC-address recommendations in the “No Wi-Fi connection” scenario also apply to this scenario.